Karapsin/cian_project2/README.md

 # **data_load folder**

-This folder contains parsed data and stores state of the unfinished parsing.
+This folder contains parsed data and stores the state of the unfinished parsing.
 Some folders contain so called "splitted csv", i.e. single csv divided into multiple chunks to fit into the git repo.
 Functions from **py.utils.csv_utils.py** allow to manage it quite effectively by creating splitted csv from a single one, appending data or removing all chunks.

 - **csv_search_parsed**: splitted csv with the parsed data from the search pages.
 Later it is cleaned and reallocated to **csv_search_clean**.
 - **csv_search_clean**: splitted csv with the clean parsed data from the search pages.
 - **csv_offer_pages_parsed**: splitted csv with the parsed offers data.
-TO DO: write cleaning procedure for it once we have enough data.
+TO DO: write a cleaning procedure for it once we have enough data.
 - **long_rent_ads**, **short_rent_ads**, **sale_primary_ads**, **sale_secondary_ads**: contains photos, raw html and state json for each parsed offer
 - **search_parsing_progress.csv**: contains districts and deal types for which information is parsed already at this search parsing iteration.
 - **offers_to_parse**: contains URL of offers to parse in this iteration of the offers parsing procedure.